ory/hydra-js/README.md

 [Hydra](https://github.com/ory/hydra) is a runnable server implementation of the OAuth2 2.0 authorization framework and the OpenID Connect Core 1.0.

+## Deprecated with 0.10.0

+This library is deprecated starting with version 0.10.0 of Hydra.
+Instead, a code generated (based on swagger) SDK is available in the main repository: https://ory.gitbooks.io/hydra/content/sdk/go.html

+## Overview

 Hydra-js is a client library for javascript.
 It is currently available as an npm-module only.
 At this moment, Hydra-js primarily helps you with performing the consent validation.
 We welcome contributions that implement more of the Hydra HTTP REST API.